 “We’ll work really hard to reach consensus until the end of this meeting.
 If we don’t have agreement by that time, we will turn the decision over to _________, or take a vote, or __________ (a technical expert, coach, manager) will decide.”

 Most people don’t hold out to be obstinate; they are responding to a deeply held value or belief.
 Often the lone holdout will move on, but not at the cost of relinquishing an important belief.
 Respect the belief, use your fallback decision-making method, and move forward.
 However, when a group seldom reaches consensus, but instead relies on voting or deferring to authority, it’s a sign there are deeper issues at play.

 Silence when someone asks, “Do we all agree?” does not signal consensus!
+Instead, try testing consensus using Roman voting.
 Do you test consensus on decisions made at your meetings?